 This algorithm fills the MAXFIBRES, FIBREMASK descriptors in the input frame, describing how many fibres are illuminated, and their fibre numbers.
 This step is executed as soon as the input fibre frames are reoriented.
-The descriptors values are assigned according to the frame classification obtained from DPR keywords (ESO DPR TECH, ESO DPR CATG, ESO DPR TYPE).
-For a proper automatic setting of the descriptors, which is vital for data reduction, it is mandatory that the DPR keyword set is as specified in Table 5.3.
-Otherwise it is very probable that data reduction (in particular the correlation step) fails.
+The descriptors values are assigned according to which fibre is actually used as indicated by the OzPoz extention table.
+Only illuminated fibres are used for data reduction.